Mauro Boselli

-Mauro Boselli (born 22 May 1985) is an Argentine professional footballer who plays as a striker for Estudiantes de La Plata.
+Mauro Boselli (born 22 May 1985) is an Argentine former professional footballer who played as striker.

-Boselli began his career at Argentine First Division clubs Boca Juniors and Estudiantes before moving to England in 2010 to join Wigan Athletic.
-He has also made four appearances for the Argentina national football team.

-His style of play has been described by Roberto Martínez as "a clever player and natural finisher ... who can create havoc in the penalty area."
+A prolific goalscorer, Boselli began his professional career with Boca Juniors.
+Over the course of two decades, he represented nine clubs across seven countries.
+His legacy is most closely tied to his three spells with Estudiantes in Argentina and his outstanding stint with León in Mexico.

-Boselli is a two-time Copa Libertadores winner, being champion with Boca Juniors in 2007 and with Estudiantes de La Plata in 2009.
-Boselli was the leading goal scorer of the 2009 Copa Libertadores.
-Boselli also obtained the Copa Sudamericana with Boca Juniors in 2004.
-Boselli was runners-up with Boca Juniors in the 2007 FIFA Club World Cup.
+Boselli won the Copa Libertadores twice, with Boca Juniors in 2007 and with Estudiantes in 2009, finishing as the tournament’s top scorer in the latter year.

 Club career

 Early career

 Boselli began playing small sided football at Sportivo Pereyra de Barracas and then to the youth system of All Boys.

 Boca Juniors

 At the age of 11, Boselli entered the Boca Juniors youth teams.
 In 2002, Boselli went to Spain with Boca Juniors for a youth tournament and played the final before a game disputed between Bilbao and Roma, when Roma's coach Fabio Capello asked Boselli if he was Italian and if he held a community passport.
 At Boca Juniors, Boselli played in 30 reserve games before jumping to the first squad.
 In 2003, Boselli featured in the Boca Juniors under-20 side with Brazilian midfielder Eduardo Martins Nunes.

 Boselli debuted in the first-team's pre-season when he was 16.
 Boselli made his debut for Boca Juniors in a 7–2 defeat to Rosario Central on 6 July 2003, for the last fixture of the 2003 Clausura.
 In this task, however, many youth team players made their presentation seeings as the starting squad were celebrating winning the 2003 Copa Libertadores days earlier.

 In the club's 2004 under-20 side, Boselli shared the squad with teammates as Fernando Gago, Andrés Franzoia and Eduardo Casais.
 In 2004, Boselli formed a Boca Juniors winning team with Carlos Tevez, Guillermo Barros Schelotto, Pablo Ledesma, Diego Cagna, Sebastián Battaglia, Jonathan Fabbro, Rolando Schiavi, Roberto Abbondanzieri, youth graduate Neri Cardozo and Colombian Fabián Vargas.

 In 2005, Boselli noted 2 goals in 11 appearances for the first-team.
 He did, though, share the team with Belgian player Mikael Yourassowsky.